jackson-nestelroad/battler/fxlang.md

 - Mons are references to Mons participating in a battle.
 - Effects are references to generic battle effects, such as moves, abilities, statuses, and more.
 - Active moves are references to moves being executed by a Mon on the current turn.
 Active moves are modifiable, so they are always separate from effects.
+- Some other types exist for battle-specific functions, such as a player in the battle, a side of the battle, or the entire field itself.

 Battle-specific types also have a set of predefined immutable and mutable members, such as `$target.hp` or `$effect.id`.